Stoke Poges Men's Group

 Our group is affiliated to a UK organisation called Christian Vision for Men who run an annual conference for men and support men’s groups throughout the UK.

-There will be two more virtual Men’s Breakfasts in the autumn, on Saturday 26th September and on Saturday 21st November.
+There will be another virtual Men’s Breakfast on Saturday 21st November.
 Joining our virtual events will be possible from almost any internet connected device.
-Once you have booked your place, you will be sent a web link that will enable you to directly connect your device (PC, laptop, tablet, smartphone, iPad, etc.) to the event.
+Once you have booked your place, you will be sent a web link that will enable you to directly connect your device (PC, laptop, tablet, smartphone, iPad, etc.) to the event via Google Meet.
 If you do not have access to the internet, you can still join in via your phone (you will be given a phone number and PIN number).

-We would be delighted if you could join us for one or all of the events we have planned for the rest of this year.
-For more information about these events and to book your place, contact Tony or Nigel:
+We would be delighted if you could join us for one or both of these events.
+For more information about our events and to book your place, contact Tony or Nigel:

 Tony Shortman: 01844-350014 or email: tony-mavis[at]shortman.eclipse.co.uk